reasv/mitsuba/readme.md

 ## Future

 Some features that might be added:
-- Search: this is by far the biggest missing feature.
-I wanted to have this in 1.0 but I didn't have the time.
-Ideally, we should have full text search for post content and titles, names and such, plus all the advanced search options foolfuuka has.
-There are multiple ways to go about this, right now I am considering two.
-The first option is to use Postgresql full text search.
-This is limited, but it actually does have all the features realistically needed for our use case, and it doesn't add any external dependencies.
-This would ensure search is always available.
-The second option is using `meilisearch` which is a rust full text search engine that is both lightweight and easy to set up, it works well out of the box.
-This would give us more capabilities, it is very flexible.
-But it's an external dependency that users would have to download and run separately like Postgresql itself.
-So I am hesitant to add it, and it would have to be optional, making search not always available.
-On the other hand, using something like elasticsearch would be a huge dependency that I'm not willing to take, and it requires a lot more configuration.
-Also it's the opposite of lightweight among web servers.
 - `check` command, to check the image store for corruption or missing images.
 This would first scan the database to see all images that are marked as downloaded, and then ensure that they exist on disk, hash the files to compare MD5s to make sure they are not corrupted.
 If an image is missing or corrupted, it would correct the database, and mark it as absent.
 Might also delete images that are on disk but aren't tracked in the database.

 At the moment a full imageboard engine with posting and administration is considered out of scope, however if you are interested in working on that, you should make an issue to discuss it.